javiermolsanz/nexmo-developer/_documentation/vonage-business-cloud/vbc-apis/account-api/overview.md

 To use the Account API you must:

-* Sign up for a UC Extend account ???
 * [Create a VBC application](/vonage-business-cloud/vbc-apis/getting-started/create-application)
 * [Configure authentication for your application](/vonage-business-cloud/vbc-apis/getting-started/authentication)
 * [Subscribe your application to the Account API](/vonage-business-cloud/vbc-apis/getting-started/subscribe)